plappi/2050/_posts/2020-11-14-transportation.md

 For sure, the designers of the EU ETS have asked the question in the title before making this update to the MSR.
 One certainly hopes so.
-Current discussion in Finland on climate policy revolves strongly around the EU ETS, the role of forests and transportation, but the consequences of national and EU-level climate policies that aim at least-cost solutions are becoming more and more difficult to understand due to everchanging rules and uncertainty.
+Current discussion in Finland on climate policy revolves strongly around the EU ETS, forests and transportation, but the consequences of national and EU-level climate policies that aim at least-cost solutions are becoming more and more difficult to understand due to everchanging rules and uncertainty.